In Person!

 In Person! is a 1959 album by Tony Bennett, accompanied by the Count Basie Orchestra.

 The album was originally intended to be a live recording of a November 1958 performance at Philadelphia's Latin Casino, but the mono recording of the concert was disregarded by producer Al Ham who wanted the album recorded in stereo.
 Bennett and Basie were then reunited in the studio a month later to recreate the live concert.
 Fake applause was dubbed onto the original release of In Person! by Ham, and placed in incorrect places on the album.
 The effect was poorly received and removed for the album's 1994 re-issue.
 In his autobiography, The Good Life, Bennett wrote that "I never understood why we didn't release the live version.
 The whole attempt at fabricating an audience was in bad taste" and that as a result of the experience he had always preferred the second album he recorded with Basie that year, Strike Up the Band.

 Basie and Bennett recorded two albums together in 1959; In Person! was released by Bennett's record label, Columbia, and Strike Up the Band was released by Basie's label, Roulette.

 On November 8, 2011, Sony Music Distribution included the CD in a box set entitled The Complete Collection.

 Reception

 Billboard magazine chose In Person! as one of their "Spotlight Winners of the Week" in March 1959, and wrote that "The drive of the Bennett vocals is excellently paced by the swingin' Basie crew.
 Tunes are nicely paced and varied.
 It's an exciting set that builds track after track".

-In sharp contast, Ralph J. Gleason in the July 1959 edition of HiFi Review called the record "disappointing" and opined that it "brings out all the faults of Bennett," that "Tony Bennett really can't sing well enough to earn the support of a band like this" and that the performance suffered from "poor intonation, poor phrasing and great determination to be dramatic."
+In sharp contrast, Ralph J. Gleason in the July 1959 edition of HiFi Review called the record "disappointing" and opined that it "brings out all the faults of Bennett," that "Tony Bennett really can't sing well enough to earn the support of a band like this" and that the performance suffered from "poor intonation, poor phrasing and great determination to be dramatic."